gee-community/eetasks/README.md

 ## Known Issues

 - The tasks tables do not refresh automatically.
 However, you can use the refresh button (🔄) to update the table on demand.
-- The intended use for the `EE Tasks: run GEE script` is lmited and currently experimental (recommended for experienced users only).
+- The intended use for the `EE Tasks: run GEE script` is limited and currently experimental (recommended for experienced users only).
 [Learn more about it here](https://github.com/gee-community/eetasks/blob/main/docs/runGEEscripts.md).
     - An unknown cause for an issue prevents the use of synchronous calls to some `ee` functions in Windows.
 Learn more about it [here](https://github.com/gee-community/eetasks/blob/main/docs/runGEEscripts.md#caveat-for-windows-users)